jameswu49/final-project1/README.md

 ## Why I Built This

-Our church currently doesn't have a website, so I created a mockup of it after collaborating with one of the leaders of the church.
+Our church currently doesn't have a website, so I created a mockup of it to share information about our church with others.

 ## Technologies Used